BramDo/LCU_QPE/README.md

-How to write a mathematical description of a LCU qubisation embedded in a QPE algorithm.
+Mmathematical description of a LCU qubisation embedded in a QPE algorithm.

 1. A Hermetian operator $H$ is written as a linear combination of unitaries.